pvonmoradi/weechat-discord/README.md

 * `cargo run -- fmt` - Builds and formats the repo
 * `cargo run` - Is the same as `cargo run -- test`

-The global install dir defaults to ~/.weechat and can be changed by setting `WEECHAT_HOME` and the test dir defaults to `./test_dir/` and can be changed by setting `WEECHAT_TEST_DIR`
+The global weechat home directory defaults to `~/.weechat` and can be changed by setting `WEECHAT_HOME` and the test dir defaults to `./test_dir/` and can be changed by setting `WEECHAT_TEST_DIR`

 ### Setup

 You must first obtain a login token.

-A Python script [`find_token.py`](find_token.py) is included which will attempt to find the tokens used by installed Discord clients (both the webapp and desktop app should work).
+A Python script [`find_token.py`](find_token.py) is included in this repo which will attempt to find the tokens used by installed Discord clients (both the webapp and desktop app should be searched).

-The script will use ripgrep if installed to search faster.
+The script will attempt to use [ripgrep](https://github.com/BurntSushi/ripgrep) if installed to search faster.

 If the script fails, you can get the tokens manually.

 Open Devtools (ctrl+shift+i or ctrl+opt+i) and navigate to Application tab > Local Storage on left > discordapp.com > "token".
-Discord deletes the token once the page has loaded, so you will need to refresh the page and to grab it.
+Discord deletes the token once the page has loaded, so you will need to refresh the page and to grab it quickly (disabling your network connection may allow you to grab it more easily).

 Once you have your token you can run